vvaneecloo/dbt-macro-unit-testing/README.md

 # dbt_macros_unit_testing

-A lightweight macro for asserting expected outcomes in your dbt projects.
+A lightweight dbt package for asserting expected outcomes in your dbt projects.

 ## Overview